Genetics In Action: Evolutionary Algorithms

 Good uses for Evolutionary Algorithms: NP-Hard problems.

-• Optimization problems: min/max, circuit layout, Traveling Salesman Problem, Knapsack Problem
+• Optimization: min/max, circuit layout, Traveling Salesman Problem, Knapsack Problem

-• Machine learning: building weights for neural nets, rules for classifiers, or training sensors
+• ML: building weights for neural nets, rules for classifiers, or training sensors

-• Economic models: bidding strategies (e.g., portfolio bidding), game theory
+• Economics: bidding strategies (e.g., portfolio bidding), game theory

 Evolutionary Algorithms help solve min-max problems and can avoid hill-climbing issues.